magnet-tn/dwa15-fall2016-notes/03_Laravel/25_Collections.md

 ## Query Responsibility

-When building a web application, it's good practice minimize the number of queries you're making to the database, as excess database calls can slow down a site's load time.
+When building a web application, it's good practice to minimize the number of queries you're making to the database, as excess database calls can slow down a site's load time.

 One way you can optimize your application is to fetch data from an existing Collection, rather than making another round-trip query on the database.
 This comes in handy if, for example, you're dealing with a result set in which you want to suss out multiple things from that set: all the books, the first book, the last book, etc. Rather than doing a separate query for each of these needs, you can shift the responsibility over to the Collection and use the data you already fetched...